Aetopia/ZetaConfig/README.md

 2. Ingame Sharpeness is set to Max when Minimum Framerate set to `960` the option is set to max to compensate for this for any quality/sharpness lost due to aggressive dynamic resolution scaling.

 3. Borderless Fullscreen is disabled.
-This is intentionally done to allow Special K to handle window scaling when in borderless mode.
+This is intentionally done to allow Special K to handle window scaling when in borderless fullscreen mode.

 >You see the Pros and Cons of the Minimium Framerate setting here:
 > https://github.com/Aetopia/Minimum-Framerate-Halo-Infinite